hitokiri-mata/katacoda-courses/kubernetes-fundamentals/kube-api/step6-api-versions.md

 `batch/v1` and `batch/v1beta`

-If you look back at the api-resource you will notice two resources appeared in that API Group.
+If you look back at the api-resource you will notice two resources appeared in that `batch` API Group.

 `kubectl api-resources | grep jobs`{{execute}}

-Notice Job and CronJob appear in this list.
+Notice CronJobs and Jobs appear in this list.
 This means you can use the api-resource of `batch/v1` or `batch/v1beta` if those are both listed as versions for batch.

 This means that when you define a Job then you can declare either of these for a Job definition.